JoeRoberts13/VA_Coastal_Wind/README.md

 The project began with a pilot project, finished in 2020, consisting of 2 12MW turbines.
 The commercial project, which is expected to be finished in 2026, will be much larger-- with 176 14MW turbines planned.

-The model uses weather data from the past 5 years, and the expected wind turbine performance parameters to model expected power output and capacity factor.
+The model uses 5 years of aggregated hourly weather data, and the expected wind turbine performance parameters to model expected power output and capacity factor.

 ![](./images/public/coastal_power_graphic.png)